-Mastering a basic Italian conversation is easy.
-Whether you’re lost amongst the floating pathways in Venice, ordering a colourful gelato in Naples, or browsing the boutiques of Milan, use this essential Italian travel phrase guide will help you every step of the way.
+Mastering a basic conversation in Italian is easy.
+Whether you’re lost amongst the floating pathways of Venice, ordering a tasty gelato in Naples, or browsing the boutiques of Milan, this Italian travel phrase guide will help you every step of the way.

 It’s one thing to see Italy, but to really experience this beautiful country, warm-hearted people, and romantic language, you have to parlare un po’ d’Italiano (speak a little Italian).
 If you’re not ready to study Italian before you travel, take this handy Italian travel phrase guide with you instead.